imdewan/finance-page-builder/Readme.md

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
 Feel free to modify and use this project for your own purposes.

-Thank you for using the Drag and Drop Web Page Maker!
-If you have any questions or run into issues, please don't hesitate to [contact us](mailto:your-email@example.com).
+Thank you for using the Finance Web Page Maker!
+Made with ❤️ by [Dewan Shakil (MrDSA04)](https://linktr.ee/mrdsa04).